amirahnasihah/hashnode-blog-posts/clb0tkb29000308me8hd73tfa.md

 [https://midjourney.com/](https://midjourney.com/)

 They use the Discord server to generate an image using AI.
 Midjourney allows you to create your first 25 photos for free.
-But you won't be able to stop at 25! offering a basic membership with a monthly subscription and a higher-level standard membership that allows you to generate unlimited images.
+But you won't be able to stop at 25!
+Offering a basic membership with a monthly subscription and a higher-level standard membership that allows you to generate unlimited images.

 ### 6️⃣ Stable Diffusion web demo